Guide to Business Process Design & Analysis [With Examples]

-Today, we'll dive into the foundations of process design from the ground up.
+Today, we'll dive into the foundations of business process design from the ground up.
 Whether you are a beginner or a seasoned professional, this article will help you understand the basics of the business design process and provide some of the crucial steps in creating an effective process.
 Note: for an even more thorough discussion of process planning and design, check out our free BPM Guide.
 If you're looking for how to build a process with Integrify specifically, you can visit Creating a New Process with Integrify.

-Having properly-designed business processes in place is key to efficiency, scalability, and competitiveness.
+Having properly designed business processes in place is the key to efficiency, scalability, and competitiveness.
 While working on either designing a process from the ground up or re-engineering an existing process, consider the following:

 - Standardization helps in achieving consistency by benchmarking best practices across the organization.